kaisenlinux/manpages-dev/category/Backup/rsync.md

               that is discussed in that option's section.

        --archive, -a
               This is equivalent to -rlptgoD.
+It is a quick way of saying you want recursion and want to preserve almost everything.
+Be aware that it does not include  preserving  ACLs
+              (-A), xattrs (-X), atimes (-U), crtimes (-N), nor the finding and preserving of hardlinks (-H).

-It is a quick way of saying you want recursion and want to preserve almost everything (with -H being a notable omission).
-The only  excep‐ tion to the above equivalence is when --files-from is specified, in which case -r is not implied.
+              The only exception to the above equivalence is when --files-from is specified, in which case -r is not implied.

-              Note that -a does not preserve hardlinks, because finding multiply-linked files is expensive.
-You must separately specify -H.

        --no-OPTION
               You  may turn off one or more implied options by prefixing the option name with "no-".
 Not all options may be prefixed with a "no-": only options that are implied by other